-Breakable items
+Breakable items including glass

 Windmills

 Flags

 Wind chimes

 Solar powered lights

 Garden trellis/fencing/ornaments

-It may be necessary from time to time to remove items in the above list or any items in the Cemeteries that cause disturbance or offence to visitors.
-Such item(s) will be removed to the on-site compound by Cemetery staff where they will be stored for a period of one month for owners to collect.
+It may be necessary from time to time to remove items in the above list or any items in the cemeteries that cause disturbance or offence to visitors.
+Such item(s) will be removed to the on-site compound by cemetery staff where they will be stored for a period of one month for owners to collect.

-Artificial flowers will be permitted in the Cemeteries but will be removed by Cemetery staff once they have become unsightly or spent.
+Artificial flowers will be permitted in the cemeteries but will be removed by cemetery staff once they have become unsightly or spent.
+Wherever possible alternatives to artificial, non-biodegradable flowers should be considered such as handmade and naturally made wreaths and fresh flowers.

-Concrete rafts are provided for memorials and all floral tributes and ornaments must remain within the gravel channel provided and not encroach onto the grassed area or neighbouring grave space in order to ensure that grounds maintenance tasks can be undertaken without the risk of causing damage.
-Any breach of this will result in the owner being notified and given seven days to remove the item(s).
-After seven days the item(s) will be removed to the on-site compound by Cemetery staff where they will be stored for a period of one month for owners to collect.
+Concrete rafts are provided for memorials and all floral tributes and ornaments must remain within the gravel channel provided in front of the concrete rafe and not encroach onto the grassed area or neighbouring grave space in order to ensure that grounds maintenance tasks can be undertaken without health and safety risks and risk of causing damage.

+Any breach of this will result in the owner being notified and asked to remove the item(s).
+After seven days the item(s) will be removed to the on-site compound by cemetery staff where they will be stored for a period of one month for owners to collect.

-The Council will not accept responsibility for damage or loss of any memorabilia.
-The Council has a responsibility to ensure the Cemeteries are free of obvious dangers and hazards.
+The council will not accept responsibility for damage or loss of any memorabilia.
+The council has a responsibility to ensure the cemeteries are free of obvious dangers and hazards.
 Examples of hazards are glass and pottery items which could break, sharp objects, items placed in paths reducing the width of the path and items which pose a tripping hazard.